WilliamJardim/MLP/README.md

 I also put the credits in the CREDITS file, [Read CREDITS.md](./CREDITS.md)

 # Description
 I wrote the functions in JavaScript.
-This project is an adaptation of Jason Brownlee's original code.
-I really liked the way his article taught backpropagation.
+This project is inspired in Jason Brownlee's code.

 # Implementation Features
 My implementation has the following features: